acornprover/acornprover.org/docs/library/nat_gcd.md

 }
 ```

-It would probably be better to have some polymorphic `Pair` class instead.
+It would probably be better to have some polymorphic `Pair` type instead.

 ## gcd_step: NatPair -> NatPair